Varjovaras/Typescript-react-task-app/README.md

 All css is in the styles folder

-Interface for tasks and the enum used to count days of the week is in the models folder
+Interface for tasks and the enum used to count days of the week are in the models folder

 ### All the tests are in ./cypress/integration/